 Dorinda Taylor

-The Life Summary of Dorinda
+Brief Life History of Dorinda

-When Dorinda Taylor was born on 1 July 1794, in Mercer, Kentucky, United States, her father, Uriah Morris Taylor, was 24 and her mother, Sarah or Sally Smith, was 22.
-She married Robert Stockton Thompson about 1830, in Hart, Kentucky, United States.
+When Dorinda Taylor was born on 1 July 1794, in Mercer, Kentucky, United States, her father, Uriah Taylor, was 24 and her mother, Sarah Smith, was 22.
+She married Robert S. Thompson about 1830, in Hart, Kentucky, United States.
 They were the parents of at least 1 daughter.
 She lived in Hart, Kentucky, United States for about 10 years.
 She died on 3 November 1864, in Seymour, Hart, Kentucky, United States, at the age of 70, and was buried in Seymour, Hart, Kentucky, United States.

 Photos and Memories (0)